tfabris/BlueGigaEmpeg/README.md

 At the time of this writing, I have tested this project on a very limited set of Bluetooth gear.
 So far, I have only tested it on:
 - My Honda Accord 2017 factory stereo.
-- Kenwood Bluetooth-equipped car stereo in my roommate's car.
+- Kenwood KDC-BT318U car stereo.
 - Plantronics Voyager Edge Bluetooth headset.
 - Onkyo TX-SR33 home stereo with Bluetooth input.
-- Etekcity standalone Bluetooth receiver.
+- Etekcity EA-TR1 standalone Bluetooth receiver.
-- iHome brand toy Stardestroyer with a Bluetooth speaker.
+- iHome Li-B33E7 toy Stardestroyer with a Bluetooth speaker.

 Some Bluetooth stereo playback devices do not have full functionality.
 For example, The Onkyo listed above does not display AVRCP track titles, and my